Tips on getting more out of life with less

 Building a pillow fort is not only a fun childhood pastime, but according to Prof. Cushy Fluffenberg from the International Pillow Fort Institute, it can also help you find inner validation.
 By creating your very own fortress of solitude, you’ll learn the importance of self-reliance and independence, making the opinions of others less important.
 Plus, who wouldn’t feel validated in their cozy, fluffy sanctuary?

-See also How to Get Rid Of Nightmares
+See also How to Get Rid Of Insomnia

 Become a Cloud Connoisseur